Last Updated on January 16, 2022 by

 San Fransisco Catholic Charities Assistance

-Low-wage single mothers, handicapped youths, and adults in San Francisco can benefit from Catholic Charities.
-Catholic charities manage many activities that can help the poor and the needy.
-They have the Assisted Housing & Health Program, which aims to help low-wage locals with AIDS or HIV with rent allowance.
+Having faced financial challenges myself, I know firsthand the invaluable support Catholic Charities provides to low-income single mothers, disabled youths, and adults in San Francisco.
+Their Assisted Housing & Health Program, for instance, offers crucial rent assistance to those with AIDS or HIV, a lifeline for many in our community.
 This program can help participants pay for their medical invoices with the Saint Joseph’s fund.
 They also have the Homelessness Prevention Program that aids with back rent in eviction.

 Hamilton Family Center